Follow your intuition - The number one tool

-Human development is a process of enlarging people's choices, creating enabling environments for them to enjoy long, healthy and creative lives, while maintaining fair relationships with their fellow earthlings.
+Human development is a process of enlarging people's choices, creating enabling environments for them to enjoy long, healthy, and creative lives while maintaining fair relationships with their fellow earthlings.

 In principle, this set of choices can be infinite and change over time.
 But at all levels of development, there are three essential ones that must be present, so other choices remain open.
-Those are: for people to live long and healthy lives, to be able acquire knowledge, and to have access to the resources needed for a decent standard of living.
+Those are: for people to live long and healthy lives, to be able to acquire knowledge, and to have access to the resources needed for a decent standard of living.

 But the concept of human development does not end there.
-Additional choices from political, economic and social freedom, to opportunities for being creative and productive, are highly valued by many of us.
+Additional choices from political, economic, and social freedom, to opportunities for being creative and productive, are highly valued by many of us.

-Human development has two sides: On one hand, the formation of human capabilities such as improved knowledge and skills, and on the other the use of those capabilities for leisure, or for being active in cultural, social and political affairs.
+Human development has two sides: On one hand, the formation of human capabilities such as improved knowledge and skills, and on the other the use of those capabilities for leisure, or for being active in cultural, social, and political affairs.

 Income is clearly only one option that people would like to have.
 Albeit being income an important option to have, income is a means, not an end.
 The well-being of a society depends on the uses to which income is put, not on the level of income itself, thus development must, therefore, be more than just the expansion of income and wealth.
 The focus of healthy societies, we believe, must be the living and their capabilities to contribute, with their voices and stories, to what society should be like.

 Another problem with traditional indicators, like National Income Figures, is that they do not reveal the composition of that income or the real beneficiaries of such.
-Many times improvements of gross figures do not improve human development or happiness.
+Many times improvements in gross figures do not improve human development or happiness.
 They don't translate in average people living better, in fact, sometimes it is the opposite (imagine for example the quality of life of those close to newly opened mining sites.
 Their country is better off on paper, but they are not).